asidiki/NGINX-INGRESS/README.md

 ### Setup Kubernetes Access:

-- On your Jenkins Server run the following command to define which cluster to use:
+- On your Jenkins Server run the following command to define which cluster to use:<br>
-  `aws eks update-kubeconfig --region us-east-1 --name <cluster-name> ` -Verify access by running `kubectl get all`
+  `aws eks update-kubeconfig --region us-east-1 --name <cluster-name>`<br>
+  -Verify access by running `kubectl get all`

 ### Create Two Basic Nginx Deployments to route our traffic to: